Gesee-y/Outdoors.jl/Readme.md

 ```
 ## Intro

-For modern GUI application, switching between multiple API(Application Programming Interface) while reducing dependencies is a plus
+For modern GUI application, switching between multiple API(Application Programming Interface) while reducing dependencies is a plus.

 Outdoors is made for that purpose.
 It's a module to manage the window of the app.
-It's meant to be an abstraction for different API like [SDL2](https://www.libsdl.org) or [GLFW](https://www.glfw.org) while providing an easy way to add new style (API using the Outdoor interface).
+It's meant to be an abstraction for different API like [SDL2](https://www.libsdl.org) or [GLFW](https://www.glfw.org) while providing an easy way to add new style (API using the Outdoor interface) and then decouples the program from the API.
 It uses the [Notifyers.jl](https://github.com/Gesee-y/Notifyers.jl) package, allowing reactiveness for each API.

 ## Installation